Omni-guides/Tuxborn/EmissariesReadMe.md

 **Bigger HUD:** Makes the HUD bigger in scale for small screens.

-**Frame Generation - Community Shaders/ENB Frame Generation:** A in engine frame gen option, don’t use it together with any other sources like lossless scaling or AFMF.
+**Frame Generation - ENB Frame Generation:** A in engine frame gen option, don’t use it together with any other sources like lossless scaling or AFMF.

 **Masculine Animations for Female PCs/Feminine Animations for Male PCs:** changes some animations for the Player Character.

 **Story Mode - not safesave:** Makes the game easier for those that want it, as Enderal is more challenging then default Skyrim.
 This will only work properly on a new save, make sure you enable the esp - it's to keep it at the bottom of the loadorder.

+### <ins>Framegen and Upscalling with CS</ins>

+To toggle these on  you need to use the CS menu in game by hitting END key, see here how to do that with controller/handhelds: https://github.com/Omni-guides/Tuxborn/wiki/Community-Shaders-on-handheld-devices.
+On the left you will see a list of options, you want upscalling under the header display.
+Where you see TAA is where you can toggle upscalling between FSR and DLSS, lower down on the page you have options for framegen.

+**When to use upscalling:**
+Upscalling renders the game at a lower resolution and then uses ai to make it look higher res.
+You should use this if you aren't getting a stable 30fps (if you are running consistently below that switch to another profile) or you want to conserve some power when you are running on a handheld/laptop.

+**When to use framegen:**
+Framegen uses ai to add fake frames to make the game feel more smooth, at the cost of higher input latency.
+You should only use this when you are already running between 40-50fps.
+It should roughly double your fps, when you use this on a screen that runs lower than 120fps you also need to toggle the force framegen option.

+You can use CS upscalling and framegen together, but you should expect to see some artifacting.
+DON’T use them together with external sources, like lossless scaling.

 ### <ins>Downloads that some times fail</ins>